xorkevin/forge/doc/forge_model.md

 		value(s) is equal to the input ordered by the field value
 	- getgroupset: (no args), gets all rows where the field value is in the input set ordered by the field value
-	- updgroupeq: args(equal_field,...), updates all rows where the equal fields(s) values(s) is equal to the input
+	- updeq: args(equal_field,...), updates all rows where the equal fields(s) values(s) is equal to the input
-	- updgroupset: (no args), updates all rows where the field value is in the input set
+	- updset: (no args), updates all rows where the field value is in the input set
-	- delgroupeq: args(equal_field,...), deletes all rows where the equal fields(s) values(s) is equal to the input
+	- deleq: args(equal_field,...), deletes all rows where the equal fields(s) values(s) is equal to the input
-	- delgroupset: (no args), deletes all rows where the field value is in the input set
+	- delset: (no args), deletes all rows where the field value is in the input set